SplineSmoothing/MGSS/README.md

 # MGSS - A Multigrid Spline Smoothing Toolbox
-This package provides two matrix-free algorithms to determine smoothing splines with multiple covariates.
+This package provides matrix-free algorithms to determine smoothing splines with multiple covariates.
-Theses algorithms are:
+The algorithms are:
 * Matrix-free CG-method (CG.R)
+* Matrix-free MG-method (MG.R)
 * Matrix-free MGCG-method (MGCG.R)

-To test both of the algorithms in multiple dimensions, we provide test data in P dimensions (P=2,3,4) that is generated from a disturbed sigmoid function.
+To test the algorithms in multiple dimensions, we provide test data in P dimensions (P=2,3,4) that is generated from a disturbed sigmoid function.
 Before running one of the algorithms install the required packages:
 ```R
 install.packages(c("Rcpp","gaussquad","combinat","polynom","orthopolynom"))